Yusuf-M-Mirza/Project-2/README.md

   - IT Support / Financial Analyst
   - HR Manager / Project Manager

+- Additionally, all illnesses named in the dataset are musculoskeletal diseases (MSDs) and are all related to

 <div align="center">
   <img src="https://i.imgur.com/KQlUxpw.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 5: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>